magento/devdocs/guides/v1.0/m2fedg/layout/layout-theme-bestpr.md

 Internet Explorer has the most CSS combatility or behavior issues of all modern web browsers.
 Before responsive web design, to make CSS work in Internet Explorer, you could use a separate `styles-ie.css` that contained extra styles and instructions.
 In Magento 2 we use <a href="http://headjs.com" target="_blank">HeadJS</a>, a script that detects the browser type and assigns the corresponding value to the class attribute of the `<html>` tag.

-So now the browser-specific overrides for all browsers can be done in the main `style.css` by using the corresponding classes.
+Now the browser-specific overrides for all browsers can be done in `style.css` using the corresponding classes.

 The class name for Internet Explorer is `ie`.
 USe the following classes to override CSS behavior for Internet Explorer: